oceancholic/eXtractor/README.md

   <hr>
   <h3>Cookies</h3>
   <p>
-    Once you successfully Login by one of the above methods it will save your cookies into "xitter" file in the same directory(There is no special reason to call cookie file "xitter" so feel free to change for your personal enjoyment.).
+    Once you successfully Login by one of the above methods it will save your cookies into "xitter" file in the same directory(There is no special reason to call the cookie file "xitter" so feel free to change for your personal enjoyment.).
 The next time you use the script you don't need to supply credential file it will read the cookies and authorize.<br>
     However you usually don't want your auth cookies lying around unencrypted! it's a good idea to delete them when you finished.
 There is a catch thou.
 X will constantly notify you "There was a Login from a new device...." if you don't use cookies and this is the main reason why I had the urge to add the cookie feature.
   </p>
 </div>